UofT-DataBootcamp-Coursework/module_7_challenge/README.md

 # Module 7 Challenge - Pewlett Hackard

-Your manager would like to know how many roles will need to be filled as the “silver tsunami” begins to make an impact.
-They would also like to identify retirement-ready employees who qualify to mentor the next generation of Pewlett Hackard employees.

 ## Challenge Overview

 1. Delivering Results: A README.md in the form of a technical report that details your analysis and findings